Dedicated to Teaching

 Professional Clay Teaching Artist

-As a folk artist, Kathy Casper has been creating with clay for twenty years with hand built tiles, bowls, and mosaics as her focus.
+As a folk artist, Kathy Casper has been creating with clay for twenty years with hand-built tiles, bowls, and mosaics as her focus.
 She uses stoneware clay with the curda seca technique which uses the process of wax resistance to separate areas of color.
 This style allows her to create tile imagery using glazes in a painterly fashion.
-As a teaching artist, she works in residence at regional schools and health care facilities where she cooperatively designs, creates and installs tile and mosaic murals.
-The collaboration with others is a key component to the success of her projects.
+As a teaching artist, she works in residence at regional schools and health care facilities where she cooperatively designs, creates, and installs tile and mosaic murals.
+Collaboration with others is a key component to the success of her projects.

 Degree from Westminster Choir College of Rider University

-Arielle Egan began cultivating her vocal and acting technique both in the practice room and on the stage at a very young age.
+Arielle Egan began cultivating her vocal and acting techniques both in the practice room and on the stage at a very young age.
 Her passion grew as she took on every performance, directing, and teaching experience that came her way.
 She graduated magna cum laude from Westminster Choir College with a Bachelor of Music in Vocal Performance in 2013.
-Ms. Egan works as a teaching artist focusing in musical theatre and opera as well as teaching voice lessons and child music classes at music schools in Salem and Gloucester County.
+Ms. Egan works as a teaching artist focusing on musical theatre and opera as well as teaching voice lessons and child music classes at music schools in Salem and Gloucester County.
 She is heavily involved with local theatre both on and off the stage as a performer, musical director, and vocal coach.

 Latin Ballroom Specialist